Reubinator/PCP-1v1lol-/README.md

 ## Setup
 This script runs in tampermonkey you can download it at https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo
 You can either import it in or just copy the code from the .js files and paste it into two seperate tampermonkey scripts, use common sense or it wont work.
+To fully utilize the intended script functionality, it is essential to run both provided js files as separate Tampermonkey scripts in conjunction with each other.

 **Disclaimer: This script is for educational purposes only.
 Use it responsibly and at your own risk.
 The script may not work as intended in all gaming environments.**